Pros and Cons of Cashback Payment Options

 Geographical Considerations: Prepaid cards are effective in markets with developed financial infrastructure and widespread adoption of electronic payment systems such as the USA, UK, and Australia.

-Cryptocurrency: Cutting-Edge but Volatile and Costly
+Cryptocurrency: Cutting-edge but Volatile and Costly

 Cryptocurrencies use blockchain to allow direct transactions without banks, appealing to tech enthusiasts and offering cheap cross-border payments.